 - Meninges: Three layers of tissue form membranes around the brain and the spinal cord.
 Through these membranes, the CFS flows in the brain and the spinal cord.

-- Corpus Callosum: Brain’s largest nerve fibers that build connections between the two cerebral hemispheres.
+- Corpus Callosum: The Brain’s largest nerve fibers that build connections between the two cerebral hemispheres.

-- Thalamus: It acts as an information’s relay station between the brain and the nervous system.
+- Thalamus: It acts as an information relay station between the brain and the nervous system.
 It is situated in the middle of the brain.

-- Hypothalamus: Under thalamus, there is hypothalamus that controls the hormones secretions, appetite, blood pressure, sleep patterns, emotions and the body temperature.
+- Hypothalamus: Under the thalamus, there is the hypothalamus that controls the hormones secretions, appetite, blood pressure, sleep patterns, emotions and body temperature.

-- Pituitary gland (master gland): In the center of the brain, a pea-sized small organ that is responsible for releasing hormones that control adrenal and thyroid gland.
+- Pituitary gland (master gland): In the center of the brain, a pea-sized small organ that is responsible for releasing hormones that control the adrenal and thyroid glands.
 It is also responsible for the physical and sexual development.

-Spinal cord: From brain stem to the lumbar region, a thick column of nerves run along the back of the body, covered by vertebrae.
+Spinal cord: From the brain stem to the lumbar region, a thick column of nerves runs along the back of the body, covered by vertebrae.
 Just like other parts of the brain spinal cord also has grey and white matter.
-Spinal cord serves as a passage of most of the information sent and received by the brain and the body through spinal nerves.
+The spinal cord serves as a passage of most of the information sent and received by the brain and the body through spinal nerves.
 Spinal nerves control the functions of the body like bowel, bladder control, movement, and breathing.

 Part 2